cbohara/spark_def_guide/README.txt

 ##############################################################
-Notes from Apache Spark - Under the Hood
-Getting started with core architecture and basic concepts Excerpt from Spark, The Definitive Guide
+Notes from Spark, The Definitive Guide
 ##############################################################

 Apache Spark philosophy